alexandreroman/tap-install-gitops/README.md

 ```

 At this point, kapp-controller will monitor the Git repository: any updates
-(commits) will be applied to your cluster, without having to run any commmands.
+(commits) will be applied to your cluster, without having to run any commands.

 Check that TAP is being deployed by running this command: